CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 Canadian Economic Assumptions

-- Modest economic growth, given the Bank of Canada’s most recent estimated growth in Canadian gross domestic product of 1.2% in 2024, unchanged from the earlier estimate
+- Strengthening economic growth, given the Bank of Canada’s most recent estimated growth in Canadian gross domestic product of 1.8% in 2025, representing an increase from 1.3% in 2024

-- Easing consumer price index (CPI) inflation reflecting weakening pressures
+- Relatively stable level of consumer price index (CPI) inflation

 - Interest rates expected to remain at or near current levels